European Union: Transport

-Air transportation is organized under the TEN-T by the Trans-European Airport network.
-European airports are categorized as international, community, or regional.
+Air transportation is organised under the TEN-T by the Trans-European Airport network.
+European airports are categorised as international, community, or regional.
 The Charles de Gaulle Airport is the busiest in the EU, located in and near the city of Paris, in France.
 The European Common Aviation Area (ECAA) is a single market in aviation.
 ECAA agreements were signed on 5 May 2006 in Salzburg, Austria between the EU and some third countries.
 The ECAA liberalises the air transport industry by allowing any company from any ECAA member state to fly between any ECAA member states airports, thereby allowing a "foreign" airline to provide domestic flights.
 The Single European Sky (SES) is an initiative that seeks to reform the European air traffic management system through a series of actions carried out in four different levels (institutional, operational, technological and control and supervision) with the aim of satisfying the needs of the European airspace in terms of capacity, safety, efficiency and environmental impact.
 Civil aviation safety is under the responsibility of the European Union Aviation Safety Agency (EASA).
 It carries out certification, regulation and standardisation and also performs investigation and monitoring.
 The idea of a European-level aviation safety authority goes back to 1996, but the agency was only legally established in 2002, and began operating in 2003.

-Rail transportation is organized under the TEN-T by the Trans-European Rail network, made up of the high-speed rail network and the conventional rail network.
+Rail transportation is organised under the TEN-T by the Trans-European Rail network, made up of the high-speed rail network and the conventional rail network.
 The Gare du Nord railway station is the busiest in the EU, located in and near the city of Paris, in France.
 Rail transport in Europe is being synchronised with the European Rail Traffic Management System (ERTMS) with the goal of greatly enhancing safety, increase efficiency of train transports and enhance cross-border interoperability.
 This is done by replacing former national signalling equipment and operational procedures with a single new Europe-wide standard for train control and command systems.
 This system is conducted by the European Union Agency for Railways (ERA).